FiGKD: Fine-Grained Knowledge Distillation via High-Frequency Detail Transfer: Related Works

 While these prior works demonstrate the value of frequency-domain analysis, our method differs fundamentally in both application domain and technical approach.
-In contrast to image generation methods that apply DWT to the image space to enhance pixel-level fidelity, we apply DWT directly to the logit vector of neural networks.
-Whereas prior work focuses on visual detail, our goal is to improve semantic discriminability in the output space.
+Specifically, although FicNet demonstrates the effectiveness of frequency components for fine-grained recognition in a metric-based few-shot setting, our work targets knowledge distillation under standard supervised learning.
+Also, in contrast to image generation methods that apply DWT to the image space to enhance pixel-level fidelity, we apply DWT directly to the logit vector of neural networks. {Whereas prior work focuses on visual reconstruction or feature metric alignment}, our goal is to improve semantic discriminability in the output space.
 Specifically, we treat the logit vector as a structured signal and decompose it into low- and high-frequency components.
 We show that the high-frequency component captures subtle inter-class distinctions that full-logit matching often misses, providing an effective supervisory signal for training student models.
 This enables more effective knowledge transfer of fine-grained semantic patterns without requiring access to intermediate feature maps, and proves especially beneficial in fine-grained visual recognition tasks where decision boundary precision is essential.